syntactic/Cognitive-Control-Paradigm-Integration/content/Theoretical Concepts/Conflict Monitoring Theory.md

 ### Relevance to the Thesis & Parametric Design Space

-This theory provides a crucial conceptual link between our high-level dimensions and the cognitive processes they engage.
-It is not a point *in* our space, but a theory *about* the space's structure.
+This theory provides a crucial conceptual link between the high-level dimensions and the cognitive processes they engage.
+It is not a point *in* the space, but a theory *about* the space's structure.

-1.  **Justifies Dimensional Importance:** It explains *why* the [[Dimensions/Stimulus Bivalence & Congruency|Stimulus Bivalence & Congruency]] dimension is so fundamental.
-The difference between `Univalent`, `Bivalent-Neutral`, `Bivalent-Congruent`, and `Bivalent-Incongruent` conditions directly maps onto a parametric manipulation of the amount of conflict generated.
+1.  **Justifies Dimensional Importance:** It explains *why* dimensions related to conflict, like [[Dimensions/Stimulus-Stimulus Congruency]] and [[Dimensions/Stimulus-Response Congruency]], are so fundamental.
+The difference between `N/A`, `Neutral`, `Congruent`, and `Incongruent` conditions directly maps onto a parametric manipulation of the amount of conflict generated.
-2.  **Provides Interpretive Power:** The theory helps us interpret the results of our analysis.
-If a principal component in our PCA is heavily loaded by features related to incongruency, we can label this as a "Conflict Axis."
-This bridges our quantitative analysis back to a core cognitive function.
+2.  **Provides Interpretive Power:** The theory helps us interpret the results of the analysis.
+If a principal component in the PCA is heavily loaded by features related to incongruency, we can label this as a "Conflict Axis."
+This bridges the quantitative analysis back to a core cognitive function.
-3.  **Frames the Transitions:** It helps explain what happens at the boundaries of our paradigm classes.
+3.  **Frames the Transitions:** It helps explain what happens at the boundaries of the paradigm classes.
 The need to resolve conflict is a common thread running through Interference, Task Switching, and even Dual-Task paradigms, and this theory provides a single mechanism for how control is allocated in all three.